If the daily waste from your Keurig or single-use pod coffee maker bothers you, today’s post will show you how to recycle those pods.

 At Christmas, my husband surprised me with a single-serve coffee machine.
-To get an idea of how much I liked my present, I’ll just tell you that the 40-pack coffee sampler we bought was gone in less than two weeks (hanging head in shame).
-I love my Keurig and the convenience that single-serve coffee packs offer, but I didn’t love all the waste generated by the single-serve cartridges.
-So we bought a reusable/washable filter that works with the Keurig, and I’m really happy with that, but there’s another option as well – RECYCLING.
+To get an idea of how much I liked my present, I’ll just tell you that the 40-pack coffee sampler we bought was gone in less than two weeks.
+I love my Keurig and the convenience that single-serve coffee packs offer, but I don’t care for all the waste it generates.
+We did buy a reusable/washable filter that works with the Keurig, and I’m really happy with that, but there’s another option as well – RECYCLING.

 Like many others, I’ve wondered if K-Cups can be re-used or recycled.
 I never found any satisfactory answers to this question….until now.
 Recycle A Cup™ has created a little tool that separates the plastic K-Cup from the cartridge so you can re-use or recycle them.
 Recycle A Cup sent me their new tool to review, plus a pack of decaf K-Cups to facilitate the testing process.

 What’s in a K-Cup?
 Components include the aluminum foil lid, the coffee grounds, a heat-sealed paper filter and the plastic cup.
 It’s not that you can’t recycle the parts, it’s just that separating them out is time consuming.
 And while Keurig has recently launched a Grounds to Grow On program, it’s only available to commercial customers right now.
 Where does that leave the average consumer who goes through hundreds or possibly thousands of K-Cups per year?
 This is the problem that Recycle A Cup has sought to address.

 Here are the basic steps for using Recycle A Cup: